Tasmania has some of the most beautiful scenery in the world and one of the best ways to see it is by driving.

 - Winding bends, adjust your speed to the road, stay to the left and do no cut corners

-Travel times can take longer than you think so make sure you are well rested before you drive.
+Travel times can take longer than you expect so make sure you are well rested before you drive.
 Share the driving if possible and have a break every one to one-and-a-half hours.

 You’ll have a more enjoyable holiday if you plan your journeys carefully and what’s more important, you’ll stay safe and healthy for a return trip.